-“The traditional way to drink Champagne is to use coupe style glasses, however, these days flutes are more mainstream,” describes Piero Procida, the food and beverage director at The London West Hollywood.
+“The traditional way to drink Champagne is to use coupe-style glasses, but these days flutes are more mainstream,” says Piero Procida, food and beverage director at The London West Hollywood.
 “For this purpose, I would recommend any flutes by Schott Zwiesel.
-Schott Zwiesel glasses look very elegant and are much cheaper than standard flutes—you don’t have to worry too much about breakage and can still offer an elegant looking glass that can work for both restaurants and your home.”
+Schott Zwiesel glasses look very elegant and are much cheaper than standard flutes—you don’t have to worry too much about breakage and can still offer an elegant-looking glass that can work for both restaurants and your home.”

 Pick from sets of two, four, or six.
-Rather than curving outwards, the flute shoots straight up, giving it a modern, minimalist appeal.
-“Sometimes the more simple and elegant looking the glass, the more the Champagne becomes the focal point and enjoyed more,” continues Procida.
-Each crystal glass is dishwasher safe, holds 7-ounces, and stands 9.9 inches tall.
+Rather than curving outward, the flute shoots straight up, giving it a modern, minimalist appeal.
+“Sometimes the more simple and elegant-looking the glass, the more the Champagne becomes the focal point and enjoyed more,” Procida says.
+Each crystal glass is dishwasher safe, holds 7 ounces, and stands 9.9 inches tall.

 Best Design: Mark Thomas Double Bend Champagne Glasses

 “I love to use the Mark Thomas Double Bend Champagne glasses because they are super lightweight,” says Doreen Winkler, natural wine sommelier and founder of Orange Glou wine club.
 “Their curved, thin shape makes for a special experience when used with Champagne—you can really feel its layers.
 These glasses are a splurge but really nice.
 I think that everyone should have two fancy Champagne glasses in the house.”